broadinstitute/cromwell/docs/RuntimeAttributes.md

 The ordered list of zone preference (see [Region and Zones](https://cloud.google.com/compute/docs/zones) documentation for specifics)

-The zones are specified as a space separated list, with no commas.
+*The zones are specified as a space separated list, with no commas:*

 ```
 runtime {